-Here are three simple steps to follow when deciding between natural and synthetic tick and flea repellent, so you can keep your canine companion safe and protected.
+Here are three simple steps to follow when deciding between natural and synthetic tick and flea deterrent, so you can keep your canine companion safe and protected.

 Step One: Know Your Options